Excel Icon Sets

 Type#4 – Ratings

-This type of excel icon set is best suited to represent scores or ratings of employees and students.
-Look at the below data of employees rating for the appraisal cycle and rating is out of 10.
+This type of icon set is best suited to represent scores or ratings of employees and students.
+Look at the below data of employees rating for the appraisal cycle, and rating is out of 10.

 Let’s apply some conditional formatting to these rating numbers.
-We will apply the “Directional” icon set in excel.
+We will apply the “Directional” icon set.